Matt Olson Player Props: Braves vs. Nationals

-The Atlanta Braves and Matt Olson (.282 slugging percentage over his past 10 games, including one homer), take on starting pitcher MacKenzie Gore and the Washington Nationals at Truist Park, Saturday at 4:10 PM ET.
+The Atlanta Braves, including Matt Olson (.283 on-base percentage in past 10 games, 66 points below season-long percentage), battle starter Trevor Williams and the Washington Nationals at Truist Park, Sunday at 1:35 PM ET.

-In his most recent game he had a one-hit performance (1-for-4) against the Nationals.
+In his last game he had a hitless showing (0-for-4) against the Nationals.

 Matt Olson Game Info & Props vs. the Nationals